dm-vodopyanov/vk-likesfinder/README.md

 need to copy access_token from address bar and paste it below.
 Enter access token here: _
 ```
-This method provides you to create your own access token - the unique character set.
+This method allows you to create your own access token - the unique character set.
 You will be
 re-directed to oauth.vk.com, where you need to log in and grant the access to VK LikesFinder app.
 After that you will be re-directed to the blank page.
 It will have the following address in
 address bar: